 Rabbi Lapin is best known as the author of Thou Shall Prosper.
 Rabbi Lapin has “devoted much of (his) research to studying and isolating those characteristics that have helped Jews excel in business.”
 While similar, I recommend reading both books.
 If you choose just one, I suggest Business Secrets from the Bible.
-This book is slightly shorter and breaks the lessons down into 40 Secrets.
+This book is slightly shorter and breaks the lessons down into 40 Secrets to help you reach your financial goals.

 Instead of sharing all 40 secrets, I am going to share what you need to know to finally take control of your finances this year.
 For a more thorough understanding of how ancient Jewish wisdom can improve your finances, career, and personal life, add Business Secrets from the Bible to this month’s reading list.